calblueprint/vouchers4veggies/README.md

 - **[VSCode](https://code.visualstudio.com/) (recommended)**
   1. Open the `vouchers4veggies` project in VSCode.
-  2. You should see a pop-up on the bottom right to "install the recommended extensions for this repository".
-Install all workspace recommendations.
+  2. Install recommended workspace VSCode extensions.
+You should see a pop-up on the bottom right to "install the recommended extensions for this repository".

 ### Running the app